craftercms/docs/source/includes/available-permissions-project-scope.rst

     * - publish_status
       - User is permitted to get the publishing status from the :ref:`UI <publishing-and-status>` or via the API :base_url:`Get publishing status <_static/api/studio.html#tag/publishing/operation/getPublishingStatus>`
+    * - publish_by_commits
+      - User is permitted to publish commits from sandbox repository by commit id from the :ref:`UI <publishing-and-status>` or via the API :base_url:`Publish commits <_static/api/studio.html#tag/publishing/operation/publishCommits>`
     * - start_stop_publisher
       - User is permitted to start/stop the publisher from the :ref:`UI <publishing-and-status>`
     * - view_logs